Sant Prahlad Ji & The Evil King Harnakhas

 Gurbani writes the following about Prehlad Ji’s history:

 When his father Harnakhs sent him to school for education, he took his writing slate to his teachers Sanda and Marka.
 Prehlad Ji said "I shall not study anything except the Name of the Lord.
 Write the Lord's Name on my slate.”
-Many of his friends also went along with him to school and would copy his behaviour.
+Many of his friends also went along with him to school and would imitate his behaviour.
 When Sanda or Marka would try and force them to study other subjects like politics, Prehlad Ji would ask his teachers, "Why do you teach me about worldly entanglements?
 Write the name of the Lord on my slate.
 Oh Baba (teacher), I will not leave the name of the Lord and study subjects that do not teach the true meaning of life.”
 Prehlad Ji was deeply connected to the truth, and this was his stand against a rule that did not allow worship of the true God .

 Sanda and Marka complained to Prehlad Ji’s mother: “Your son does not study his lessons.
 We are tired of trying to teach him.
 He chants the Lord's Name, and plays beats with his hands.
 He has spoiled all the other students too because they all worship God in the same way."
-The teachers warned Prehlad Ji’s mother to explain to her child how king Harnakhs would be so angry if he found out about his son worshipping God.
+The teachers warned Prehlad Ji’s mother to explain to her child how king Harnakhs would be enraged if he discovered that his son was worshipping God.
 Prahlaad Ji's mother gave her beloved son some advice: “You must leave the Lord's Name, and save your life!
-Your father does not allow for anything to be worshipped except himself.
+Your father does not allow for anyone to be worshipped except himself.
 He has conquered the whole world and because you do not obey him, he has made plans to deal with you in another way."
 Prahlaad Ji replied “Listen my mother; I can never give up the Lord's Name.
 My Guru has taught me this.
 The great giver, my fearless Lord is always with me.
 If I were to leave the Lord, then my lineage would be disgraced”.
 Prahlad’s mother warned him to "Stop the habit of saying God's Name and I will save you quickly if you obey my words."
 Prahlaad Ji replied "Why do you give me grief again and again?
 God created the water, the land and the big mountains.
 I shall not leave the One Lord; that would be an insult to my Guru.
-Even if you put me in fire to burn me or kill me and then throw me away."
+Even if you put me in fire to burn me or kill me and then throw me."

 To be continued...